Read the guidance and key information about the ECR Development Fund 2026.

 Key information

-• Applications should align with the Vulnerability and Policing Futures Research Centre’s programme of work and values and principles.
+- Proposed projects need to align with the ESRC Vulnerability and Policing Futures Research Centre’s programme of work and values and principles.

 Webinar

 The aim of the Early Career Researcher (ECR) Development Fund (“the Fund”) is to build research capacity and capability to tackle current and emerging challenges related to vulnerability and policing.
-Aligned with the strategic priorities of the ESRC Vulnerability & Policing Futures Research Centre (“the Centre”), the Fund will support grants, led by UK-based ECRs, that generate new knowledge, embed innovation, demonstrate effective partnership working to facilitate both co-production and impact planning, and seek to generate follow-on research funding through further grant applications.
+Aligned with the strategic priorities of the ESRC Vulnerability & Policing Futures Research Centre (“the Centre”), the Fund supports grants led by UK-based ECRs, that generate new knowledge, embed innovation, demonstrate effective partnership working to facilitate both co-production and impact planning, and seek to generate follow-on research funding through further grant applications.

 The Fund aims to widen the reach of the Centre’s work, enabling ECRs to co-produce trailblazer projects that will contribute new findings, methodological applications and conceptual insights.
-In so doing, it will promote co-production rooted in experimental test-beds of frontline policing.
-It will provide pump-priming funds to support research into vulnerability and policing in areas where gaps in knowledge are most prominent and where research benefits are of greatest value.
+In so doing, it promotes co-production rooted in experimental test-beds of frontline policing.
+It provides pump-priming funds to support research into vulnerability and policing in areas where gaps in knowledge are most prominent and where research benefits are of greatest value.

-The Fund will provide financial and logistical support for teams of named researchers and practitioners or civil society groups led by an ECR as Principal Investigator (PI).
+The Fund provides financial and logistical support for teams of named researchers and practitioners or civil society groups led by an ECR as Principal Investigator (PI).
 Teams may include senior researchers who provide mentoring and support but will be led by the named PI.
-Capacity building and support for ECR project leads/PIs will be provided through structured support overseen by the Centre’s ECR Champion, Dr Laura Bainbridge (University of Leeds).
-The Centre will also work with PIs to develop engagement, impact, networks and follow on plans that maximise the reach and significance of the research.
+Capacity building and support for ECR project leads/PIs is provided through structured support overseen by the Centre’s ECR Champion, Dr Laura Bainbridge (Leeds).
+The Centre also works with PIs to develop engagement, impact, networks and follow on plans that maximise the reach and significance of the research.

 What we are looking for